 Reggae singer Ras Kuuku also tasted this sour lesson when he lost both Reggae/Dancehall categories to Stonebwoy.
-Earlier on the red carpet, he had joked that his votes were the reason for perceived “over voting this year”, exuding wonderful fearlessness in spite of Stonebwoy et al, his competition.
-First of all, no Reggae/Dancehall category today, which has Stonebwoy in there as a nominee, is exactly a fair fight.
+Earlier on the red carpet, he had joked that his votes were the reason for perceived “over-voting this year”, exuding wonderful fearlessness in spite of Stonebwoy et al. First of all, no Reggae/Dancehall category today, which has Stonebwoy in there as a nominee, is exactly a fair fight.
 Still, the Puom regent was shocked.
 Disgusted.
 He shot to his feet.
 His hype man too.
 And then he roared something at hostess Anita Erskine, who interpreted it as an answer to the question she had just asked: who picks up Artist of the Year?
 Fumed, both artist and hype man made for the exit to the back of the auditorium.
 They walked past many faces too frozen in bewilderment to say a word.
 At the exit, Ras Kuuku turned sharply, and yelled “akronfuo nkuaa” – “Thieves!”, presumably at organisers.

 A similar incident from 2013 immediately replaced in my eyes, the episode they had just witnessed –incidentally, also dancehall-related.
 Shatta Wale had just lost Reggae/Dancehall Song of the Year to Kaakie, and it had proven too much to contain.
 Kicking angrily, he bawled in Pidgin, a similar sentiment – he was being cheated by the system.
-It appears that the incident served as springboard for his widespread stardom thereafter…starting with with diss songs at Kaakie and Charterhouse.
+It appears that the incident served as springboard for his widespread stardom thereafter…starting with diss songs at Kaakie and Charterhouse.
 Will we witness something similar with Kuuku in coming years?
 Does this mark a true entry to mainstream circles?
 Well…

 Recurring technical glitches held up the main event till half -past 10, though a glamorous red carpet session earlier had passed off perfectly.
 It was hosted by Berla Mundi and Elikem Kumordzie, and as usual, witnessed elegance and strange fashion in equal measure.
 Unlike Berla, this was a new challenge for actor/ designer Elikem, who goes by the alias “The Tailor”.
 Many feared (seeing how he’s a respected name in contemporary Ghanaian style, but has not accrued as much experience as host of events thus) that he was a wild card, in the sense that he would bring onboard a ravenous desire to impose his fashion awareness on guests, or that he would be intimidated by the platform of the VGMA red carpet.
 But as it turned out, he was the perfect mélange of both worlds.
 He did dispatch his role remarkably, with charm and genuineness, eloquence and appeal.